dish-ui/dish-ui/README.md

 There are not too many effects and rounded edges.

 ## Platform Supports
-Due to our modern design, and we started late, we supported **modern** browsers only.
+Last two versions of all not-dead modern browsers

 ## Environments Supports
 - React 17+